FNNDSC/mediawiki/README.rst

 Backup
 ------

 To perform backup, you have nothing to do.
-Just know that the following crontab is setup into the installation script ``make.sh``
+Just know that the following crontab is setup by the installation script ``make.sh``

 - crontab -l | { cat; echo "00 04 * * * $path/git-backup.sh"; } | crontab -